mssgill/dmtn-023/index.rst

 This document provides a brief tutorial for using the LSST Pipeline's main command-line drivers.
 These form a sequence of high-level operations that can be used to process data from raw images to multi-band catalogs derived from coadds.
 The pipeline is currently very much at a prototype stage; the final LSST pipelines will be significantly more complex, and there will be no need to manually execute several steps in order to run it.
 Even in its current form, the pipeline is quite sophisticated; it is already being used as the official pipeline of the Hyper Suprime-Cam (HSC) survey on Subaru.

 Using these pipelines requires an *obs* package that has been specialized for the instrument that produced the data.
 These packages provide information about camera geometry, detrending, filters, file formats and directory structure, and everything else that makes a camera unique.
 Working ``obs`` packages already exist for HSC and Suprime-Cam (`obs_subaru`_), SDSS (`obs_sdss`_), CFHT's Megacam (`obs_cfht`_), CTIO's DECam (`obs_decam`_), and LSST simulations (`obs_lsstSim`_).
 Creating a new *obs* package is a fair amount of work, and it's well beyond the scope of this tutorial.
-We'll be using `obs_subaru`_ in this tutorial, as it's the most rigorously tested of the *obs* packages, and we'll specifically refer to data that is available in the `ci_hsc`_ package, though the same commands (with different image IDs) should work on any dataset.
+We'll be using `obs_subaru`_ in this tutorial, as it's currently the most rigorously tested of the *obs* packages, and we'll specifically refer to data that is available in the `ci_hsc`_ package, though the same commands (with different image IDs) should work on any dataset.

 .. _obs_subaru: https://github.com/lsst/obs_subaru